Saving the Little Vermilion Flycatcher – Project Update

 About the project

-To reverse these declines of endemic land birds, including little vermilion flycatchers (LVFs) as quickly as possible, the Charles Darwin Foundation (CDF) and the Galapagos National Park Directorate (GNPD) formed the Landbird Conservation Program in 2014.
-This program counts on the help of Galapagos residents, visitors, and researchers from around the world and is investigating multiple options simultaneously for the protection of iconic bird species.
+To reverse these declines of endemic land birds, including little vermilion flycatchers, as quickly as possible, the Charles Darwin Foundation (CDF) and the Galapagos National Park Directorate (GNPD) formed the Landbird Conservation Programme in 2014.
+This programme counts on the help of Galapagos residents, visitors, and researchers from around the world and is investigating multiple options simultaneously for the protection of iconic bird species.

-Galapagos Conservation Trust has supported the project since the end of 2019 to increase the number of LVF’s on Santa Cruz.
-To do this, the team is removing invasive raspberry plants from Mina Roja on Santa Cruz to allow the forests to recover naturally.
+Galapagos Conservation Trust has supported the project since the end of 2019 to increase the number of little vermilion flycatchers on Santa Cruz.
+To do this, the team is removing invasive hill raspberry plants from Mina Roja on Santa Cruz to allow the forests to recover naturally.
 This simultaneously increases the amount of open space for the birds to feed in.
-They also have the time and resource heavy task of locating nests and applying insecticide to protect young birds from P. downsii infestation.
+They also have the time- and resource-heavy task of locating nests and applying insecticide to protect young birds from P. downsi infestation.

 Project successes to date